EvokeMadness/PR48/README.md

 # PR48

-Open source resin by Autodesk
+Photopolymer resin open sourced by Autodesk along with the Ember 3D printer.

 # Safety